 An image of the LogRhythm Security Intelligence Platform dashboard showing various detection and log data in the form of pie charts.

-LogRhythm (now part of Exabeam) have long established themselves as pioneers within the SIEM solution sector.
+LogRhythm (now part of Exabeam) has long established itself as a pioneer within the SIEM solution sector.
 From behavioral analysis to log correlation and artificial intelligence for machine learning, this platform has it all.

 Key Features: